 This second flight of ULA’s Vulcan Centaur, named Certification Flight 2 (or Cert-2), will complete Vulcan’s certification process with the USSF.
 The USSF requires two flight tests before the vehicle can carry a number of national security payloads that are already booked on its manifest.
 Liftoff occurred on Friday, Oct.
 4, from Space Launch Complex 41 (SLC-41) at the Cape Canaveral Space Force Station (CCSFS) in Florida at 7:25 AM EDT (11:25 UTC) following a couple of brief holds during the countdown.

 Sierra Space’s Dreamchaser Tenacity was originally planned to take its maiden voyage onboard this certification mission.
 However, when Sierra Space announced earlier this year that more time was needed for further testing and flight preparations, Tenacity was removed from the mission as a payload.
 Tenacity will now likely be riding on Vulcan’s sixth mission in March 2025.
-In its place on Cert-2 is a mass simulator, also referred to as an inert payload, which is likely the mass simulator that was prepared ahead of the Vulcan’s first flight in the event that the Peregrine lander had not been ready in time.
+In its place on Cert-2 is a mass simulator, also referred to as an inert payload, which is likely the mass simulator that was prepared ahead of the Vulcan’s first flight if the Peregrine lander had not been ready in time.
 Also onboard are experiments and technology demonstrations that may be incorporated into future missions.

 Vulcan Centaur is a two-stage heavy-lift rocket specifically designed to meet the requirements of the National Security Space Launch (NSSL) program.
 It evolves technologies developed for ULA’s heritage Atlas V and Delta IV rockets with a modular design around a common booster core.
 The wider 5.4 m core has an internal orthogrid aluminum construction and, unlike its predecessors, burns liquid methane and oxygen via two BE-4 engines.